Moussa Wagué: Loan to PAOK

 On 21 September 2020, Barcelona confirmed the loan transfer of Wagué to Greek side PAOK on loan for the rest of the season.
 On 13 December 2020, he suffered a severe knee injury during PAOK's local derby against Aris Thessaloniki.
 As a result he was slated to miss nine months of action.

 Gorica

 On 18 July 2022, he joined Prva HNL club Gorica On 9 December 2022, he was released from the club after having his contract mutually terminated.

+Anorthosis Famagusta

+On 28 June 2023, Wagué joined Anorthosis Famagusta of the Cypriot First Division.

 International career

 Wagué was part of the Senegal U20s that came in 4rd place at the 2015 FIFA U-20 World Cup.
 He made his senior international debut in a friendly 1–1 tie with Nigeria on 23 March 2017.

 In June 2018, Wagué was named in Senegal's 23-man squad for the 2018 FIFA World Cup in Russia.
-He became the youngest African goalscorer in World Cup history when he scored in Senegal's match against Japan.
+He became the youngest African goalscorer in World Cup history when he scored in Senegal's match against Japan at the age of just 19 years and 263 days.

 Wagué represented Senegal in the 2019 Africa Cup of Nations, which took place in Egypt.
 He participated in the first two group stage games and the semifinal match for a Senegal squad that reached the tournament final.